What happens if a required condition for a Puppet resource is not met?

 Prepare for the Puppet Certified Professional Test with flashcards and multiple choice questions, each with hints and explanations.
 Gear up for your exam!

-When a required condition for a Puppet resource is not met, Puppet will skip comparing the current state to the desired state of that resource.
-This behavior is fundamental to how Puppet manages resources, as it ensures that Puppet only attempts to bring resources into the desired state when the necessary preconditions are satisfied.
+When a required condition for a Puppet resource is not met, Puppet will skip the step of comparing the current state to the desired state.
+This behavior is essential in Puppet's idempotent design, where the system aims to ensure that the desired configuration is achieved without causing unnecessary changes or disruptions.

 Subscribe